nbdc-datahub/hbcd-docs/docs/instruments/agevariables.md

 # Age Variable Definitions

-Fields reporting age in the tabulated data include global, single-point (i.e. static) variables in [Basic Demographics](#basic-demographics) (e.g. Maternal Age at V01), and [instrument-specific variables](#tabulated-instrument-data) for age that vary depending on the date of administration for a given instrument.
+Fields reporting age in the <span class="tooltip">tabulated data<span class="tooltiptext">instrument data<br>(tabulated format)</span></span> include global, single-point (i.e. static) variables in [Basic Demographics](#basic-demographics) (e.g. Maternal Age at V01), and [instrument-specific variables](#tabulated-instrument-data) for age that vary depending on the date of administration for a given instrument.
 In the [raw file-based data](#raw-file-based-data) (EEG, magnetic resonance imaging/spectroscropy, and motion sensor data), fields reporting age vary depending on the date of data acquisition, reported in the session- and scan-level `.tsv` files.
 See details for each below.

 ## Basic Demographics

-Tabulated [Basic Demographics](demo/basicdemo.md) data (`sed_basic_demographics`) includes variables derived across instruments, with the following set of variables reporting age. **These are single-point, static variables (i.e. they do not change over time) that should be present and consistent across all visits unless data beyond visit V01 is not available.**
+<span class="tooltip">Tabulated<span class="tooltiptext">instrument data<br>(tabulated format)</span></span> [Basic Demographics](demo/basicdemo.md) data (`sed_basic_demographics`) includes variables derived across instruments, with the following set of variables reporting age. **These are single-point, static variables (i.e. they do not change over time) that should be present and consistent across all visits unless data beyond visit V01 is not available.**

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 13px;">
     <thead>